mlmdflr/EMFSpool/README.md

 # EMFSpool
-C# support for .SHD and .SPL files on the windows platform
+C# support for .SHD and .SPL files on the win32

 # Learning Sources